What is a facelift?

 Facelift Singapore

-A facelift, medically known as rhytidectomy, does not lift the face.
+facelift, medically known as rhytidectomy, does not lift the face.
 It lifts the neck and the jowls.
-There are many variations of the facelift.
-The vary in incision used, depth of lifting, what structures are lifted, how they are lifted and how the lifted structures are anchored.
+There are many variations and concepts under facelift.
+They include the vary in incision used, depth of lifting, what structures are lifted, how they are lifted and how the lifted structures are anchored.
 It is a complicated topic and only surgeons with a special interest in this procedure bother about the details.
-It is not part of the standard medical curriculum taught to non-plastic surgeons.
+These concepts are not part of the standard medical curriculum taught to non-plastic surgeons.

 How Does a Facelift Work?

 There are some areas of the face where the skin is firmly attached to the deeper tissues.
-The skin at these areas do not sag with age.
-Instead, the tissue above these areas sag over it, creating a deep fold.
+The skin at these areas does not sag with age.
+Instead, the tissue above these areas sags over it, creating a deep fold.

 Traditional Facelift